igneus/gly/README.md

 not matching any music at all.
 In such cases empty music chunk `()` is what you need.

+Explicit empty lyrics syllable can be produced by a lone exclamation mark `!`.
+It is sometimes handy when `gly` doesn't recognize a non-singable music chunk.

 ### 4. Document header

 Each gly document may optinally contain a document header.